rgambee/rgambee.github.io/index.md

 # Welcome
 Hi, there!
 I'm Robert, a general engineer with a diverse set of interests, including chemical, materials and software engineering.
 I love working on interdisciplinary projects and am always eager to tackle a fresh challenge, while learning something new in the process.

+Since 2015, I've been working as a Print Processs engineer at Formlabs, a 3D printing company located in Somerville, MA.
+Before that, I attended Harvey Mudd College in Claremont, CA, where I received a B.S. in Engineering.

-Want to learn more?
+Want to learn more about me?
 Check out my [About Me](./about.md) page.
 Interested in the projects I've worked on?
 Have a look at my [Clinic](./clinic.md) and [Research](./research.md) experience.